juliehchung/boba-match/README.md

 - Users can click on card images to begin the card matching process
 - Users can view their matching accuracy
-- User can view their number of attempts during their current game
+- Users can view their number of attempts during their current game
 - Users can view how many games they have played
 - Users can restart the game upon completion